RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations: Numerical experiments

-As $\ell$ increases, the cost of computing shifts increases as well---the projection subspace gets larger, and more effort is needed to orthogonalize its basis and compute the eigenvalue decomposition of the projected Hamiltonian matrix.
-This effort is, in this case, awarded by a decrease in the number of iterations.
+As $\ell$ increases, the cost of computing shifts in RADI increases as well---the projection subspace gets larger, and more effort is needed to orthogonalize its basis and compute the eigenvalue decomposition of the projected Hamiltonian matrix.
+This effort is, in the \bench{CUBE} benchmark, awarded by a decrease in the number of iterations.
 However, there is a trade-off here: the extra computation does outweigh the saving in the number of iterations for sufficiently large $\ell$.
+Convergence history for \bench{CUBE} is plotted in Figure \ref{num:fig:CUBE}; to reduce the clutter, only the selected few methods are shown.

+The fact that in each step RADI solves linear systems with $p+m$ right hand side vectors, compared to only $p$ vectors in RKSM, may become noticable when $m$ is larger than $p$.
+This effect is shown in Table \ref{ex:tbl:results} for \bench{CUBE} with $m=10$ and $p=1$.
+Unlike these two methods, EBA can precompute the LU factorization of $A$, and win by a large margin in this test case.

 \end{example}